If you don’t have a social media kit, you’re missing out—BIG TIME.

 A quick word of advice: highlight stories that show how you deal with adversity and find innovative solutions to tight situations.
 Also make it easy to find relevant information, like milestones and top benefits of working with your brand.

-There are plenty of design and IG tools out there that can help you visualize your social media kit without hiring a professional graphic artist.
+There are plenty of design and IG tools that can help you visualize your social media kit without hiring a professional graphic artist.

 Canva, for example, not only offers a drag-and-drop interface that makes it easy to build a brand kit from scratch.
 It also comes with templates that are specifically designed to help big and small businesses create media kits.